markusritschel/cookiecutter-pypackage/README.md

 ## Setup
 This [CookieCutter](https://github.com/cookiecutter/cookiecutter) template is a boilerplate for my own personal Python projects.
-It should be useful for small to medium size Python packages.
+It should be used for small to medium size Python packages.

 ## Installation
 First, install [CookieCutter](https://github.com/cookiecutter/cookiecutter) via pip or conda.